What’s New and Updates/Changes:

 Background of the Hepatitis C Guidance

 New direct-acting oral agents capable of curing hepatitis C virus (HCV) infection have been approved for use in the United States.
 The initial direct-acting agents were approved in 2011, and many more oral drugs are expected to be approved in the next few years.
 As new information is presented at scientific conferences and published in peer-reviewed journals, health care practitioners have expressed a need for a credible source of unbiased guidance on how best to treat their patients with HCV infection.
-To provide healthcare professionals with timely guidance, the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) in collaboration with the International Antiviral Society-USA (IAS-USA) have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management.
+To provide healthcare professionals with timely guidance, the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management.

 New sections will be added, and the recommendations will be updated on a regular basis as new information becomes available.
 An ongoing summary of "recent changes" will also be available for readers who want to be directed to updates and changes.